Wexford Racecourse

 Wexford is a great national hunt track hosting competitive racing.

-Although Wexford is small, it packs a punch and is definitely worth a visit.
+Although Wexford is small, it packs a punch and is worth a visit.